TBT8/ExData_Plotting1/README.md

 ## Instructions
 ### This Repo has been updated with the following eight files:

+ * plot1.png
+ * plot2.png
+ * plot3.png
- *plot1.png, plot2.png, plot3.png, plot4.png
+ * plot4.png
-	These files are the output for the below four R scripts
+# These files are the output for the below four R scripts:

+* plot1.R
+* plot2.R
+* plot3.R
-*plot1.R, plot2.R, plot3.R, plot4.R
+* plot4.R
-	These scripts produce the plot listed above respectively.
+# These scripts produce the plot listed above respectively.
 They should also match the plots images below in this readme file.

 ### Each R script assumes that you have the data file (detailed below) in your working directory.
 Each script will create the plot and save it to a .png file in your working directory.